 The amount of pressure used with the instrument, and the speed at which it is done will vary depending on the nature of your condition, and it will be adjusted throughout the treatment.
 After each treatment, the affected area will be stretched and our physical therapist will provide you with ice packs if you experience any soreness.

-Most patients who receive the Graston technique will undergo two treatments a week, over a five-week time frame.
+Muscle scraping promotes better blood circulation and can also improve your range of motion.
+Other common benefits of muscle scraping therapy include pain relief and anti-inflammation.
+Most patients who receive the Graston technique will undergo two treatments of body scraping a week, over a five-week time frame.
 You should expect to notice relief by the third or fourth treatment.

 Some of the many benefits of the Graston Technique include: